camprince13/Showcase/ReadMe.txt

-# A group of showcased projects
+--A group of showcased projects

-# C#
+---C#

- - A group of personal projects I did when I was attempting to learn a new concept
+ - A group of personal projects I did when I was attempting to learn new concepts, or to achieve a specific goal

 BaseNumCalc - Converts a given number into multiple base forms